End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Method

 The polarization state of the incident field is represented by the full-Stokes parameters $S_{0}$, $S_{1}$, $S_{2}$, and $S_{3}$.
-Recovering these quantities ($256 \times 256$, pitch = 0.4 $\mu$m) from a single scalar sensor image constitutes a highly underdetermined problem, particularly in the RGB-achromatic case.
-To address this challenge, we employ a U-Net as the computational backend, as shown in Fig. \ref{unet}.
+Recovering these quantities from a single scalar intensity image constitutes a highly underdetermined inverse problem, particularly in the RGB-achromatic case.
+From the perspective of compressed sensing\cite{Duarte4472247}, this task can be regarded as a learned reconstruction problem from optically multiplexed low-dimensional measurements.
+To address this challenge, we employ a U-Net as the computational backend, as shown in \textbf{Figure \ref{unet}}.

 The architecture of U-Net utilizes a symmetric, hierarchical encoder-decoder structure with skip-connections to fuse multi-scale spatial features, which is crucial for maintaining the fidelity of complex polarization edges and textures that are often blurred in standard auto-encoders.
 The encoder path progressively processes the input through a series of double convolution blocks with $3\times 3$ convolutional layers, batch normalization, ReLU activation, and dropout with a rate of 0.1, reaching a bottleneck with 512 channels to extract compact abstract representations of the encoded Stokes information.
-Symmetrically, the decoder path reconstructs the spatial resolution via bilinear interpolation while incorporating the encoder's high-frequency details through skip-connections.
+Symmetrically, the decoder path reconstructs the spatial resolution via bilinear upsampling while incorporating the encoder's high-frequency details through skip-connections.
 A $1\times 1$ convolutional layer is employed at the output to project the decoded features to the target channel dimension, which can be dynamically adjusted based on the number of wavelengths.
 Additionally, a global residual learning strategy is adopted where the network predicts the deviation from a baseline constructed from the input intensity, facilitating faster convergence during optimization.
 For each wavelength, the network directly predicts the Stokes parameters.